 |Operational risks||Moderate: align targets and the related costs, focus on sustainable profit maximisation|

-Kendrion has a responsibility to put internal controls and procedures into place and test them to verify their adequate performance.
+Kendrion has a responsibility to put internal controls and procedures into place and test them to verify their effectiveness.
 Local management is expected to be fully aware of the operating risks and the necessity for internal control procedures.
-Kendrion has devoted structural attention to the optimisation of the risk management and control system as part of the everyday decision-making.
-The Executive Board wishes to emphasise that risk management and control systems – no matter how professional they may be – can neither offer absolute guarantees that the company’s objectives shall be achieved nor entirely prevent material errors, loss, fraud, or violations of laws or regulations.
+Kendrion devotes continual attention to the optimisation of risk management and control systems as part of the everyday decision-making.
+The Executive Board emphasises that risk management and control systems – no matter how professional they may be – can neither offer absolute guarantees that the company’s objectives shall be achieved nor entirely prevent material errors, loss, fraud, or violations of laws or regulations.

-Kendrion employs a structured risk management framework that reveals the various elements of risk management and the relationship between the elements.
-Kendrion’s objective is to avoid duplication within separate systems whenever possible.
-Links are made, when this is worthwhile, between systems where they interact.
-The factors that underpin the quality of the risk management framework are integrity, business ethics and the staff’s expertise, the management style and the manner in which authorisations and responsibilities are delegated and monitored by the management.
+Kendrion employs a structured risk management framework that connects the various elements of risk management and the relationship between the elements.
+Kendrion’s objective is to avoid duplication within separate risk management systems whenever possible.
+The factors that underpin the quality of the risk management framework are integrity, business ethics and the staff’s expertise.
+Management style and the manner in which authorisations and responsibilities are delegated and monitored by the management are equally important.